doofinder/llm_composer/README.md

 # LlmComposer

 **LlmComposer** is an Elixir library that simplifies the interaction with large language models (LLMs) such as OpenAI's GPT, providing a streamlined way to build and execute LLM-based applications or chatbots.
-It currently supports multiple model providers, including OpenAI, OpenRouter, Ollama or Bedrock, with features like auto-execution of functions and customizable prompts to cater to different use cases.
+It currently supports multiple model providers, including OpenAI, OpenRouter, Ollama, Bedrock, and Google (Gemini), with features like auto-execution of functions and customizable prompts to cater to different use cases.

 ## Installation